Level of Study

 - Case-control study

-- Points to remember in the planning and evaluation of the different study designs
+- Planning and evaluation of the different study designs

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: